Former Edgewater Customers: log into your accounts, find FAQs, and see next steps! Login Here

 If you can lower the interest rates on your mortgage, you should strongly consider refinancing.
 It is far and away the most common reason for refinancing due to the money-saving potential.
 Specifically, homeowners will pay less interest over the life of the loan.

 Consider this.
 You have a 30-year fixed-rate loan of $300,000 with a 4.5 percent interest rate.
 You can expect to pay $246,783 in interest over the life of the loan.
 However, if you refinance, you can cut that figure dramatically.
 The same loan at a 3.0 percent interest rate would only pay $155,089 in interest.
 Even when you factor in what you have already paid, you will come out ahead.

 While lower interests are the most popular reason to refinance, they aren't the only ones.
 Shortening the repayment period is a smart move that can pay dividends for your wallet.

-Today, 90 percent of homeowners hold a 30-year fixed-rate mortgage.
+Today, most homeowners hold a 30-year fixed-rate mortgage.
 They have relatively low monthly payments, payment flexibility, and stability against interest rate fluctuations.
 While the 30-year fixed-rate mortgage has marked benefits, it is also the most expensive option.